NATIONAL GREEN JUICE DAY

 A. It sure can.
 Use frozen bananas or other frozen ingredients to give it a refreshing, blended taste.

 January 26th Celebrated (and Not So Celebrated) History

 In a letter dated January 26, 1784, Benjamin Franklin writes to his daughter Sarah (Sally) Bache expressing his dismay that the eagle is chosen as an American symbol.
-Were he to chose, the turkey would be a more appropriate bird.
+Were he to choose, the turkey would be a more appropriate bird.